- The pyramid of Kukulkan in Chichen Itza

 Day 7 Villahermosa

-Drive to Villahermosa, stopping en route at Laguna de Términos, the largest tidal lagoon on the Gulf of Mexico, where you can enjoy an included boat trip and watch for dolphins.
+Drive to Villahermosa (201 miles, five hours), stopping en route at Laguna de Términos, the largest tidal lagoon on the Gulf of Mexico, where you can enjoy an included boat trip and watch for dolphins.

 Day 8 Villahermosa-Palenque via La Venta